ovanderzee/transform-case/README.md

 ## Install

 Install the package as npm package.
-Provided are a umd-formatted file (dist folder) and an es-module (module folder):
+Provided are a umd-formatted file (dist folder) to require or just read and an es-module (module folder) to import:

     "dist/transformCase.js",
     "module/transformCase.js",